 If you are on a candida diet this recipe is perfect for someone on Phase One of the diet.
-You can leave out the carrots if you aren’t allowed to have.
+You can leave out the carrots if you aren’t allowed to have them.

-Stir in the cauliflower rice to coat, add the coconut milk and cover to cook for 8 minutes, stirring occasionally to prevent the cauliflower from sticking.
+- Add the cauliflower rice to coat, add the coconut milk, and cover to cook for 8 minutes, stirring occasionally to prevent the cauliflower from sticking.
 Stir in spring onion, salt, and pepper to taste.

 Other Cauliflower Recipes To Try